dagahren/Evomics/readme.md

 * Exercise 7: RNA Seq dataset

 #### Exercise 1
-First lets make a directory to work in:
+**First lets make a directory called qcLab to work in:**
+Hint: use mkdir to do this (and only use the hidden answer if you do not manage on your own!

 <details>
 <summary> Make a directory called qcLab and change into the new directory</summary>